The offline music player for iPhone and iPad

 An app that plays audio files stored on your device — MP3s, FLAC, and other formats you own — with no internet connection, streaming service, or account involved.
 It's how music players worked before streaming: your files, your library, playable anywhere.

 Yes.
-Playback, importing, playlists, search, the 10-band EQ presets, and core visualizers are free, with no ads and no account.
-An optional Music Pro upgrade unlocks the full visualizer collection and custom EQ tuning — playback is never limited.
+Playback, importing, playlists, search, the 10-band EQ presets, and core visualizers are free, with no account required.
+You'll see occasional visual ads; an optional Prismatic Pro upgrade removes them and unlocks the full visualizer collection and custom EQ tuning — playback is never limited.

 No — and neither can any third-party app.
 Songs downloaded from streaming services are DRM-protected and only play inside the service's own app while you keep paying.
 Prismatic Music plays the DRM-free music you own: purchases, rips, Bandcamp downloads, and files you've collected.

-Three ways: import your Apple Music library on iPhone and iPad (the DRM-free tracks you own), add files from the Files app or any share sheet, or point the Mac app at a folder and let it scan the whole tree.
+Three ways: import your Apple Music library on iPhone and iPad (the DRM-free tracks you own), add files from the Files app or any share sheet.
 Everything lands in one searchable library.

 MP3, AAC/M4A, FLAC, ALAC (Apple Lossless), WAV, and AIFF — played natively, with no conversion step.
 Lossless files play as-is.